markusdemedeiros/monadic-dfas/README.md

 ```
 In fact, performing this operation on a FA in the ``Maybe`` monad yields a structure that's isomorphic to the standard completion procedure for partial DFA's: adding a finalizing state to which all undefined transitions map to!
 These seemingly unrelated constructions of DFA's in some way appear to have a common structure.

+### Some thoughts
+``List`` may not be the correct monad for this.
+In particular, ``List`` is infinite, and states we consider equivalent in the NFA to DFA construction are distinct (`[a, a] != [a]`).
+I am not certain that `Set` is a monad on a finite set, and will investigate this further.
+Some questions with monad morphisms remain, which I think may shine some light on this issue.

 ### Questions

 Perhaps we can generalize this further.
 If my understanding is correct, every monad has a natrual transformation into the identity monad over it's Kleisli category.
 Can we write a general emulation function for FA's between which there is a natural transformation?